 Introduces and develops movement principles and skills necessary for the study of classical ballet.
 Includes ballet terminology, use of "turnout" position of feet and legs, alignment of spine, and placement of weight at the barre, in center floor and traveling patterns.
 Emphasizes enjoyment of dance as a form of exercise.
 Instruction is at the advanced level.

-125A BEGINNING GOLF 1 UNIT
+125A BEGINNING GOLF

-Instruction and practice in basic golf skills to include course conduct, rules and self-evaluation of skills.
+1 hour lecture, 1 hour laboratory Instruction and practice in basic golf skills to include course conduct, rules and selfevaluation of skills.
 Practice is limited to development of swing, stance and grip.